tcosta84/blacklist/docs/source/overview.rst

 ========

-Acotel Blacklist is a database that contains TIM customers who are not eligible to receive mobile marketing campaigns and subscribe new services.
+Acotel Blacklist is a database that contains TIM customers who are not eligible to receive mobile marketing campaigns, subscribe new services, among other things.
 It also includes APIs and an Admin Interface so that admins and client applications can manage these customers.